CHOOSING A CHURCH

 by the church leader in a manner that encourages an

-openness, within the congregation, to the presence of God.
+openness, within the congregation, to the presence of God, in the person of the Holy Spirit.
 And I mean

 in a definite manner that other church groupings do not (including